bdd100k/bdd100k/doc/source/format.rst

 ~~~~~~~~~

 We provide labels in both json and bitmask formats.
-Note that polygons stored in jsons is not the same format with COCO.
+Note that `poly2d` used in jsons is not of the same format with COCO.
 Instead, the "poly2d" entry in jsons stores vertices and control points of Bezeir Curves.

 For segmentation labels, besides jsons files contain "poly2d" field, we also provide bitmasks labels.